KnorpelSenf/telegraf-session-firestore/README.md

 # telegraf-session-firestore

+**NOTE: UNMAINTAINED.
+I NO LONGER WORK ON THIS, AND I NO LONGER USE TELEGRAF.** I started a new bot framework called [grammY](https://grammy.dev) which has firestore support.
+Highly recommend to check it out.
+If you insist to use this project and there is a bug, please submit a PR, and I can merge it, I just won't fix anything myself :)

 Google Firestore based session middleware for telegraf.js.
 Loosely based on [the firebase equivalent](https://github.com/telegraf/telegraf-session-firebase/) but written in TypeScript.

 ## Installation